Angling at Killylane Reservoir

 This reservoir is situated on open moorland.
 The trees around the lake provide good shelter.
 The reservoir banks are open.
 There are no access problems at normal water levels, but be careful under low water conditions when mud areas are exposed.

 |Season||1 March to 31 October (see important information below)|

 |Methods||Fly fishing only|

 |Licence||DAERA game rod licence: Game rod licence prices from DAERA|

 |Permit||DAERA game angling permit: Game angling permit prices from DAERA|

-Killylane contains a plentiful stock of wild brown trout which is supplemented by regular stockings of brown trout.
+Killylane contains a plentiful stock of wild brown trout which is supplemented by regular stocks of brown trout.
 This maintains good fishing throughout the season.
-Popular flies include Cul de Canard (CDC), Bibio patterns, Kate McClaren and Black Pennel - all of which are very effective.
+Popular flies include Cul de Canard (CDC), Bibio patterns, Kate McClaren and Black Pennel - all of which are effective.